 Note: this example does not account for any scholarships that may be awarded at the time of admission.
 GSAS offers generous merit- and need-based tuition scholarships for qualified applicants.
 A list of funding opportunities is provided below.

 *Estimated based on 2025-2026 tuition rates.
 Rates are subject to change each academic year.
-For further information about the full cost of attendance, including fees and estimated indirect costs (housing, transportation, etc.), visit Student Financial Services.
+For further information about the full cost of attendance, including health insurance, fees and estimated indirect costs (housing, transportation, etc.), visit Student Financial Services.

 At Tufts University, we believe that every qualified applicant should have the opportunity to pursue graduate study, regardless of financial circumstances.
 We are committed to helping you navigate the financial aspects of your education and strive to make graduate school accessible through a variety of support options.